-Three dimensional sculptural form has always been Tom’s primary passion, whether in his past industrial design projects, or his current contemporary fine art efforts.
+Three dimensional sculptural form, and the act of drawing, have always been Tom’s two primary passions, whether in his past industrial design projects, or his current contemporary fine art efforts.
 His continuous study of the world’s architecture has primarily informed his industrial design and fine art creations.

-Tom also has done en plein aire ink and pencil drawings as he has traveled in the Americas, Europe, Japan and the Middle East.
-He has built a collection of over 100 of those drawings, always completed when he was at a specific place….never working from photographs.
+Tom also has done plein air pencil drawings as he has traveled for over 40 years in the Americas, Europe, Japan and the Middle East.
+He has built a collection of over 110 of those drawings, always completed when he was at a specific place….never working from photographs.

 Nature photography and architectural photography are also important to Tom, as he and his wife Jill travel.
 Hiking and kayaking have been important activities that have inspired his photographic creations.